jiangyc2024/NumCSE/Assignments/PolishedCodes/IterativeMethods/README.md

 ## CircleAppr (9-12) see LeastSquares problem folder
 - wrote this task from ground up (nearly), changed some interfaces, but Latex needs a lot of work
+- comparison plot is quite heavy – maybe zoom in to see difference between circles
+- TODO: generate eps plots

 ## LevelSetPlot (9-13)
 - **TODO**